sanderdietz/GameOfLife/README.md

-# Game Of Life
+# Game of Life

 This C++ program displays [Conway's Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life) with a randomly generated first generation.
 The user can specify the number of rows of the grid, the resolution of the window and speed of the animation.
+At the moment, this program can only run on Linux.

 ## Installation